loaderImage

 P.S.: It’s wonderful you will be passing on this information to your nominee to make life easier for them during the claim process.

-Do you know there are additional steps you can undertake right after buying your term policy to ensure a hassle-free claim process for your family?
-Let’s find out about these best practices.
+Find out the additional steps you can undertake right after buying your term insurance policy to ensure a hassle-free claim process for your family.

 No, they can take the help of the insurance agent to file a claim.